-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our safeguarding and other associated policies, including our Anti-bullying policy, Social Media policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Tunbury Primary School uses a wide range of technology.
-This includes: computers, laptops, iPads and other digital devices as well as the internet. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Tunbury Primary School recognises that generative artificial intelligence (AI) tools may have many uses which could benefit our school community.
-However, it is important to recognise that AI tools can also pose risks; this is including, but not limited to, bullying and harassment, abuse and exploitation (including child sexual abuse), privacy and data protection risks, plagiarism and cheating, and inaccurate, harmful and/or biased material, and additionally its use can pose moral, ethical and legal concerns. - o Staff and pupils will be made aware of the benefits and risks of using Al tools - Staff are advised to carry out a risk assessment and consult with the senior leadership team prior to any new use of AI in school. - Tunbury Primary School will respond to any misuse of AI in line with relevant policies, including but not limited to, anti-bullying, behaviour and child protection. - Where the School believe that AI tools may have facilitated the creation of child sexual abuse material, including the sharing of nude/semi-nude images by children, the school will respond in line with the UKCIS guidance 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local KSCMP guidance. - Tunbury Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
-In accordance with KCSIE and EYFS: - Tunbury Primary School has online safety and acceptable use policies in place, these have been shared and understood by all members of the community and can be found at Tunbury Primary School - Policies
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Social Media policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Mereworth Community Primary School uses a wide range of technology.
+This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Mereworth Community Primary School recognises that generative artificial intelligence (AI) tools may have many uses which could benefit our school community.
+However, it is important to recognise that AI tools can also pose risks; this is including, but not limited to, bullying and harassment, abuse and exploitation (including child sexual abuse), privacy and data protection risks, plagiarism and cheating, and inaccurate, harmful and/or biased material, and additionally its use can pose moral, ethical and legal concerns.

+- Staff and pupils will be made aware of the benefits and risks of using AI tools; through computing lessons, staff training, PSHE - Staff are required to carry out a risk assessment and seek written approval from the senior leadership team prior to any use of AI in school. - Mereworth Community Primary School will respond to any misuse of AI in line with relevant policies, including but not limited to, anti-bullying, behaviour and child protection. - Where the School believe that AI tools may have facilitated the creation of child sexual abuse material, including the sharing of nude/semi-nude images by children, the school will respond in line with the UKCIS guidance 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local KSCMP guidance.